ZertoPublic/Z4K/docs/AdministrationGuide.md

 ```
 kubectl zrt rollback-restore [vpg-name]
 ```
-#### Move operation
+#### Performing Move Operations

-The move operation moves the deployments to the recovery site without preserving the VPGs on the protected site.
+The move operations move the deployments to the recovery site without preserving the VPGs on the protected site.

 There are 3 commands for different move operations: